15 Classic least squares

 • At least one of the \(k\) regressors has a coefficient \(b_k\) that is significantly different from zero in the population.

-On contrary if \(\mathcal{H}_0\) is not rejected, then the model is not adequate and there is no evidence of a linear relation between \(\mathbf{y}\) and \(\mathbf{X}\).
+On the contrary, if \(\mathcal{H}_0\) is not rejected, then the model is not adequate and there is no evidence of a linear relation between \(\mathbf{y}\) and \(\mathbf{X}\).

 15.5 Multi-equations OLS